How to Deal with Noisy Bars and Other Nuisances from Alcohol-licensed Businesses

 1. Contact SDPD Community Relations Officer Jessica Thrift (see box above)

-2. Call Discover Pacific Beach (PB’s business improvement district) at 858 273-3303, speak to the Executive Director and ask them to contact the nearby alcohol-selling establishments and encourage them to post security outside and to put up signs and educate their patrons about respecting the neighbors and being quiet in the neighborhoods.
+2. Call Discover Pacific Beach (PB’s business improvement district) at 858 273-3303, speak to the Executive Director, and ask them to contact the nearby alcohol-selling establishments.
+Encourage them to post security outside, put up signs, and educate their patrons about respecting the neighbors and being quiet in the neighborhoods.